anderlli0053/anderlli0053/README.md

 ## Hi there 👋

+- Be who you are and say what you feel, because those who mind don't matter and those who matter don't mind

+- Have more than you show, speak less than you know!

+🇦🇺         🇳🇿         🇸🇮         🇨🇦

 <!--
 **anderlli0053/anderlli0053** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.